 I met Jesus through an afterschool club, when I was 8 years old and then dedicated my life to Him at a youth meeting in high school.
 We felt the call to go to Mauritius Island and we spent 18 years there as tentmaker missionaries.
 Steve flew as a captain with Air Mauritius and we helped to found churches in the north of the island.
 When we returned to the UK, we pastored Morley Community Church in Leeds.

-As one of the CICS workers in the Upper Calderdale, I help Nancy White with assemblies in the Primary schools around Todmorden.
-Together with Steve, as a volunteer, I run a Question Point and a Bible study in Todmorden High School.
-Steve and I help out with the worship time on guitar and keyboards, at Vale Baptist Church in Cornholme.
+As one of the CICS volunteers in the Upper Calderdale, Together with Steve I run a Question Point and a Bible study in Todmorden High School.

 Meet the Trustees: